vivekmathema/Deep3DCCS/README.md

 ---
 ## Graphical user friendly inferface of Deep3DCCS (beta version)
-The Deep3DCCS is a complete GUI-feature enagled software toolkit that can be run locally for both training and inference with full customization
+The Deep3DCCS is a complete GUI-feature enagled software toolkit that can be run locally for both training and inference with full customization.
+Hovering mouse on most of the buttons in GUI interface will prvide users short description of its corrsponding functions.

-** Welcome screen for Deep3DCCS gui inferface
+**Welcome screen for Deep3DCCS gui inferface**

 <img src="assets/gui-interface.jpg" width ="800">

 **The Deep3DCCS data pre-processing module**

 <img src="assets/preprocessing.jpg" width ="800">